Gentrup History, Family Crest & Coats of Arms

 Nicolas Gendron, born in 1634, son of Pierre and Marie (née Renault), travelled from France to Canada in the 17th century.
 After settling in Quebec he married Marie-Marthe Hubert, born in 1642, daughter of Toussaint and Catherine (née Champagne), on 19th February 1656.
 Together they had eight children, six sons and two daughters, and they remained in Quebec together until Nicolas passed away at Sainte-Famille on 16th January 1671.

 Early History of the Gentrup family

-Another 147 words (10 lines of text) are included under the topic Early Gentrup History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Gentrup research.
+More information is included under the topic Early Gentrup History in all our PDF Extended History products and printed products wherever possible.

 Gentrup Spelling Variations

 Spelling variations of this family name include: Gendron, Gendrot, Gendreau, Le Gendron, Legendron, Le Gendreau and many more.